SoftwareIDE/ZinjaI/src_extras/readme.txt

 draw (needed for generation of project graphs and class hierarchy graphs in GNU/Linux) wrapper for running GraphViz binaries with its special LD_LIBRARY_PATH

-viewer (recommended for viewing project graphs and class hierarchy graphs in all platforms) CImg based image viewer, for displaying graphviz results
+img_viewer (recommended for viewing project graphs and class hierarchy graphs in all platforms) wxWidgets based image viewer, for displaying graphviz results

-viewerw (recommended for viewing project graphs and class hierarchy graphs in Windows) wrapper for calling viewer in Windows

 mac-terminal.sh
   script for openning a new terminal window and running some command (will be runner) in MacOs